lionelmace/mytodo/cloud/terraform/README.md

 * Context-Based Restrictions (CBR) Zone and Rule
 * Secrets Manager to store the cluster certificate

-> Both LogDNA and Sysdig instance will be attached to both clusters.
+> Both Log Analysis and Monitoring instances will be attached to the clusters.

 ## Resources